avijitg11/avijitg11/README.md

 </div>

 #### 💻 &nbsp; About Me :
-A seasoned .NET developer with a focus on both frontend and backend development, boasting over 9 years of extensive experience across all phases of dynamic web project development.
-Proficient in C#, ASP.NET, .NET Core, MVC, REST API, SQL Server, JavaScript, and Angular.
-Exhibits strong communication, problem-solving, and adaptability skills, fostering collaboration.
-Adapts effectively to changing environments.
-Contributes positively to team dynamics and pays meticulous attention to detail.
-Committed to ongoing learning and staying updated with industry trends and best practices.
+I’m a seasoned .NET developer with 9+ years of experience building scalable, high-performance web applications across both backend and frontend layers.
+I specialize in C#, ASP.NET, .NET Core, MVC, RESTful APIs, and SQL Server, with solid hands-on experience in JavaScript and Angular for modern UI development.

+I’ve worked across the full software development lifecycle — from requirement analysis and system design to implementation, optimization, and production support — primarily in enterprise and business-critical environments.
+I value clean architecture, maintainable code, and pragmatic problem-solving.

+Known for strong communication and collaboration skills, I adapt quickly to changing requirements and enjoy working with cross-functional teams.
+I’m committed to continuous learning and staying current with evolving technologies and best practices in the .NET ecosystem.

 #### :fire: My Stats :